• Skip to primary navigation

 The media should start with a basic mechanism of recording disputes and evolve it over time.
 After all, RBI does that too – RBI redefines the Grievance Redress Mechanism in Banks.

 India has a few digital media associations.
-It is very important for them to work with each other and agree upon a dispute resolution mechanism.
-If they don’t it will only harm their ecosystem.
-Designing an ODR framework for media will not be easy – you will have plenty of politically aligned readers who will flood the ODR platform.
+They need to work with each other and agree upon a dispute resolution mechanism.
+If they don’t, it will only harm their ecosystem.
+Designing an ODR framework for media will not be easy – plenty of politically aligned readers will flood the ODR platform.
 The media needs to work with ODR experts, ODR volunteers and ODR platforms to design an effective dispute resolution for media.
-It can be done as we are seeing in the account aggregator ecosystem where many ODR innovators, thinkers and champions are collectively designing the ODR framework that is needed.
+It can be done as we see in the account aggregator ecosystem, where many ODR innovators, thinkers, and champions collectively design the needed ODR framework.

 Next Steps